South Falls at Silver Falls State Park, 177 feet tall with walk-behind access on the Trail of Ten Falls

 Lower North Falls

-Lower North Falls is another picturesque plunge waterfall but is one of the more modest in size.
-It’s 30 feet in height and about 100 cubic feet of water flows over Lower North Falls each second.
-You can also climb down to the pool at it’s base if you want a swim or closer look.
+One of the more modest falls on the loop at 30 feet, but picturesque.
+About 100 cubic feet of water flows over it each second.
+You can descend to the pool at its base for a closer look.

 4. Double Falls